 The development of wind power: a winning strategy for Quebec and its regions

-Quebec ranks second among Canadian provinces in terms of wind power installed, with 2,398.3 MW—enough electricity to power 600,000 Quebec homes.
+Quebec ranks second among Canadian provinces in terms of wind power installed, with 2, 859 MW—enough electricity to power over 600,000 Quebec homes.

 This clean and affordable form of energy is also creating some 5,000 full-time jobs in Quebec as well as important spinoffs in host communities.
 Two places at the heart of this development, the Gaspésie–Îles-de-la-Madeleine region and the RCM of La Matanie, have seen major investments, notably the opening of manufacturing facilities.

 The impacts of wind energy development are also evident in Montreal.
 Companies from both Quebec and abroad, service providers, parts manufacturers, project developers and other parties have set up offices in Montréal and are developing their activities for Quebec and markets beyond its borders.